Williamson Magor & Company Ltd leads losers in 'B' group

 -

-Golden Tobacco Ltd, Asian Hotels (North) Ltd, Bharat Wire Ropes Ltd and SORIL Infra Resources Ltd are among the other losers in the BSE's 'B' group today, 18 January 2021.
+Nahar Capital & Financial Services Ltd, Tokyo Plast International Ltd, Mahamaya Steel Industries Ltd and Bang Overseas Ltd are among the other losers in the BSE's 'B' group today, 22 January 2021.

-Golden Tobacco Ltd, Asian Hotels (North) Ltd, Bharat Wire Ropes Ltd and SORIL Infra Resources Ltd are among the other losers in the BSE's 'B' group today, 18 January 2021.
+Nahar Capital & Financial Services Ltd, Tokyo Plast International Ltd, Mahamaya Steel Industries Ltd and Bang Overseas Ltd are among the other losers in the BSE's 'B' group today, 22 January 2021.

-Golden Tobacco Ltd crashed 6.60% to Rs 46.
-The stock was the second biggest loser in 'B' group.On the BSE, 7684 shares were traded on the counter so far as against the average daily volumes of 6985 shares in the past one month.
+Nahar Capital & Financial Services Ltd crashed 7.48% to Rs 86.
+The stock was the second biggest loser in 'B' group.On the BSE, 1128 shares were traded on the counter so far as against the average daily volumes of 4287 shares in the past one month.

-Asian Hotels (North) Ltd tumbled 6.43% to Rs 70.6.
-The stock was the third biggest loser in 'B' group.On the BSE, 6993 shares were traded on the counter so far as against the average daily volumes of 1494 shares in the past one month.
+Tokyo Plast International Ltd tumbled 7.45% to Rs 71.45.
+The stock was the third biggest loser in 'B' group.On the BSE, 2684 shares were traded on the counter so far as against the average daily volumes of 5321 shares in the past one month.

-Bharat Wire Ropes Ltd fell 5.93% to Rs 33.3.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 8521 shares were traded on the counter so far as against the average daily volumes of 5464 shares in the past one month.
+Mahamaya Steel Industries Ltd dropped 7.35% to Rs 114.65.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 14774 shares were traded on the counter so far as against the average daily volumes of 8667 shares in the past one month.

-SORIL Infra Resources Ltd corrected 5.92% to Rs 124.85.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 42177 shares were traded on the counter so far as against the average daily volumes of 45690 shares in the past one month.
+Bang Overseas Ltd shed 6.48% to Rs 27.4.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 2796 shares were traded on the counter so far as against the average daily volumes of 2059 shares in the past one month.

 Powered by Capital Market - Live News